thiagobaia/thiagobaia/README.md

 - 🌎 I'm from Pará, Brazil
-- 📚 Currently learning to use .NET, React end React Native
 - 🕹 In my free time I like to play games, watch series and play guitar

- - 📌 Skills: HTML, CSS, JavaScript, Vue.js.
+- 📌 Skills: HTML, CSS, JavaScript, Vue.js, React.

  ----